Gabarsolon/TravelTracker/README.md

 # ByteSquad
 Team project: Advanced Bucket List

-Team members and roles (to be refined further):
-Frontend:
-Alexandra- Frontend
-Oana- Frontend
-Stefana- Frontend
-András - Frontend

-Backend:
-Marius- Backend/QA

-Full-stack:
-Andreea- Backend(/Frontend) - Project Manager
-Antonia- Backend(/Frontend)
-Briana- Backend(/Frontend)
-Dayana- Backend(/Frontend)
-Remus- Frontend(/Backend)
-*the role written outside the parenthesis are the ones which the developers will focus more on

 Components:
 backend:
 It represents the backend side of the application.
 It launches by default on http://localhost:8080/ .